-D-4 Q: We are a dealer that has many foreign institutional clients trading in the Canadian markets.
+D-2 Q: We are a dealer that has many foreign institutional clients trading in the Canadian markets.
 We have policies and procedures in place for timely institutional trade matching, and we are attempting to obtain trade-matching statements from all of our clients pursuant to section 3.2 of the Instrument.
 However, some clients are reluctant to provide a trade-matching statement that confirms their compliance with NI 24-101.
 How do we resolve this issue?

 A: We note that a trade-matching statement need only confirm that your client has policies and procedures designed to achieve matching as soon as practical after a trade is executed.
-While not necessarily a solution to your issue, it may be helpful to also document your efforts to enter into trade-matching agreements or receive trade-matching statements as part of your policies and procedures.
+If a dealer or adviser is unable to obtain a trade-matching agreement or statement from a trade-matching party, it should document its efforts in accordance with its policies and procedures.
+See section 2.3(1)(a) of the CP.